sjsrey/ors/ors.md

 the verb and exclamation point interpretations are the correct ones.
 My reason for adopting this path are two-fold.
-First I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS and PySAL.
+First I have seen first hand the impact that open source has had on scientific software development, primarily through me experiences with the packages STARS [@Rey:2006uh] and PySAL [@Rey:2010nc].
 While software was my point of entry into this open world, the impacts have spread beyond better software development models to influence many aspects of my day to day existence as an academic regional scientists.
 These benefits, which I outline in more detail below, have been profoundly positive.
 Second, I feel that we as the regional science community have been largely disengaged from developments in open science, an important offspring of the open source revolution.
 I am excited about the possibilities that such an engagement could have on the future of regional science and want to do all that I can to deepen and hasten that development.

 To do so I will contrast two worlds of science.
 The first, and the one